Engaging Gilad Atzmon: The Video

 Regrettably, instead of uniting to criticize Israel for launching its lethal attacks on Gaza, 23 respected Palestinian writers and activists used their talents and energy to gather signatures on a statement calling for “The Disavowal of the Racism and Antisemitism of Gilad Atzmon,” published on March 13.

 Atzmon wrote a response the following day—the very day the Washington Report on Middle East Affairs, sponsored a hard-hitting interview with Atzmon by Prof. Norton Mezvinsky, Connecticut State University Professor of History Emeritus, in Washington, DC.
 Many activists told friends on our staff they were afraid to come to the discussion after reading the anti-Atzmon statement by the Palestinian activists.

 We hope you’ll watch the video of Atzmon addressing the charges frequently levied against him in his March 14 interview with Prof. Mezvinsky.
 Decide for yourself—should Atzmon continue his frank discussion of Jewish identity, or should his voice be silenced?

 Large numbers of activists have already made up their minds, and have written letters and articles in support of Atzmon.
 In fact, people who had never heard of him have now flocked to Atzmon’s Web site, www.gilad.co.uk, to discover for themselves what he has to say.

-The video of the entire event is now posted, in four segments, on the Washington Report’s Web site.
+The video of the entire event is now posted, in four segments, on the Washington Report on Middle East Affairs,’s Web site.